halex5000/ld-articles/beyond the boolean/Feature Flags Beyond the Boolean.md

 Traditional boolean flags are incredibly powerful and by themselves can help you separate deploy from release thereby improving your development team's productivity.
 But different types of flags enable you to manage different aspects of your application beyond specific code paths.
 Let's look at the additional [flag types](https://docs.launchdarkly.com/sdk/concepts/flag-types#understanding-flag-types) supported within LaunchDarkly and how you might typically use them:

-* **String flags** – these are frequently used to pass simple configuration values or even content.
+- **String flags** – these are frequently used to pass simple configuration values or even content.
-* **Number flags** – these are frequently used to pass simple numeric configuration values.
+- **Number flags** – these are frequently used to pass simple numeric configuration values.
-* **JSON flags** – these can be used to pass complex configuration objects or even structured content.
+- **JSON flags** – these can be used to pass complex configuration objects or even structured content.

 A key thing to understand is that, once you leave the world of boolean flags, these are all [multivariate flags](https://docs.launchdarkly.com/home/flags/variations/?q=flag+types#understanding-multivariate-flags).
-They can have more than two variations!
+This means that they can have more than two variations!
 This can allow you to test different configurations or multiple content options via a single flag, or even target specific variations to specific users based upon specific criteria.

 Let's look at a simple example of using a JSON flag for structured content.
 The below example modifies the content of our executive profile on the Wayne Industries about us page.
 This passes a very simple JSON object, but the data in a JSON flag can be as complex as you need it to be.